 Trump’s War on the Environment

-President Donald Trump is a radical climate-change denier and crusader for deregulation who has pledged to gut the U.S. Environmental Protection Agency — an entity critical to protecting the health of all Americans.
+President Donald Trump is a radical climate-change denier and crusader for deregulation who is trying to gut the U.S. Environmental Protection Agency — an entity critical to protecting the health of all Americans.
 Trump selected as the Administrator of EPA Scott Pruitt, the Attorney General of Oklahoma, who has made a career of attacking EPA and lobbying for the oil and gas industry.